apollographql/apollo-server/docs/source/migration-two-dot.md

 > **Note:** In the beta of Apollo Server 2.0 only Express and Hapi are supported.
 Additional middleware integrations will be implemented in the official 2.0 release.

-### Recommending the `gql` tag
+### The `gql` tag

 Apollo Server 2.0 ships with the `gql` tag for **editor syntax highlighting** and **auto-formatting** with Prettier.
-In the future, we will be using it for statically analyzing GraphQL queries, so we recommend wrapping your schema with `gql` today.
-Unlike the `gql` tag on the client, it does not parse the query string into an AST.
+In the future, we will be using it for statically analyzing GraphQL queries, so Apollo Servers requires wrapping your schema with `gql`.

-> **Note:** The `gql` tag is very optional in this case.
-If you require parsing the query string into an AST on the server, then you should `import { gql } from graphql-tag` .

-The `gql` tag is now exported from the new `apollo-server` package.
+The `gql` tag parses the query string into an AST  and is now exported from the new `apollo-server` package.

 ```js line=1,3
 const { ApolloServer, gql } = require('apollo-server');